hoangsvit/eplus.dev/clo4itklw000009l05w9e3vyr.md

 1. If you are enrolled in an accredited educational program, you can apply for a free individual license.

-2. To access the license, follow these steps: a.
-Create or log into your account on the Beyond Code website at [beyondcode.com](http://beyondcode.com). b.
-Go to your profile page on [beyondcode.com/profile](http://beyondcode.com/profile). c.
-Verify your official educational email address. d.
-A license will be automatically added to your account.
+2. To access the license, follow these steps:
+    \- Create or log into your account on the Beyond Code website at [beyondcode.com](http://beyondcode.com).
+    \- Go to your profile page on [beyondcode.com/profile](http://beyondcode.com/profile).
+    \- Verify your official educational email address.
+    \- A license will be automatically added to your account.

 3. Keep in mind that you'll need to re-verify your status as a student annually to maintain an active license.